MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmVpnClientRootCertificate.md

 If you do not have an X.509 certificate available you can generate one through your public key infrastructure or use a certificate generator such as makecert.exe.

-To add a root certificate, you must specify the certificate name and provide a text-only representation of the certificate (see *the PublicCertData* parameter for more information). azure_2 allows you to assign more than one root certificate to a gateway.
+To add a root certificate, you must specify the certificate name and provide a text-only representation of the certificate (see *the PublicCertData* parameter for more information).
+Azure allows you to assign more than one root certificate to a gateway.
 Multiple root certificates are often deployed by organizations that include users from more than one company.

 ## EXAMPLES